 Step 1.
 Gain Practical Experience

 Before getting a job as an engineer in Germany, employers want to know if you have practical experience that qualifies you for the position.
-This is why gaining hands-on experience as an engineer before coming to Germany is important.
-If you’re a recent graduate with little work experience, there are ways to show that you have enough experience to work as an engineer.
+This is why gaining hands-on experience as an engineer before coming to Germany can be important.
+If you are a recent graduate with little work experience, there are ways to show that you have enough experience to work as an engineer.

-You can do this by joining co-op or internship programs during your studies, these programs let you work in real-world settings.
+You can do this by joining co-op or internship programs during your studies.
+These programs let you work in real-world settings.
 You can also alternate between working and studying, which will help you collect practical hours.
-However, it’s important to do well in your studies while gaining hands-on experience.
-This way, even if you’re a new graduate, you can show that you have the practical experience needed to become an engineer in Germany.
+However, it is important to do well in your studies while gaining hands-on experience.
+This way, even if you are a new graduate, you can show that you have the practical experience needed to become an engineer in Germany.

 Step 2.
 Learn German

-PRO TIP: Even if your employer does not require you to be proficient in German, it is recommended to learn the local language.
-This way, you will be able to effectively communicate with your co-workers.
+PRO TIP: Even if your employer does not require German, learning the local language is recommended.
+This way, you will be able to communicate more effectively with your coworkers and settle into daily life more easily.
 Here are some of the best language schools to learn German.

 Step 3.
 Get the Required License